saumya/ray/contents/articles/41/index.md

 - An Unit testing framework
 - A compiler to do the minification and optimisation

 A lot of javascript libraries try to implement the classical programming concepts and [Dojo][1] is another one of them.
 So, if you are a purist in Javascript, [Dojo][1] will dissapoint you.
 The functional nature of Javascript is also eliminated here.
 [Dojo][1] clearly disagrees to say that `function` is `a first class citizen`, which is again denying another nice feature of javascript.
 Well, but if you are coming from a classical programming background, that means from a programming language which is class based like Java, then [Dojo][1] will seem natural.
+So, we will refer them in classical terms rather than Javascript terms.

+The core functionality of the toolkit is wrapped in a package called `dojo`.
+Everythig that runs in the toolkit depends on this basic package.
+Next is `dijit`, which can be called as a component library or in dojo's terms these are widgets.
+Now `dojox` is a package containing experimental widgets, which will eventually go into `dijit` , once they are stable enough.
+Since widgets have to live a life of their own, there is a flow of lifecycle events.
+It is now obvious that any application using these widgets have to abide to these lifecycle events and some rules as a whole.
+In Dojo's terms these are framework rules.

+Happy Coding.